tanoManzo/notes/nih/NCBI/papers/The Nucleotide Transformer - Building and Evaluating Robust Foundation Models for Human Genomics.md

 Early examples of foundation models leveraging this objective in biology were trained on protein sequences by tasking LMs to uncover masked amino acids in large protein sequence datasets [3, 4, 5].
 Trained protein LMs applied to downstream tasks, in what is called transfer learning, showed an aptitude to compete and even surpass previous methods for protein structure [3, 4] and function predictions [6, 7], even in data scarce regiments [8].

-Beyond protein sequences, the dependency patterns embedded in DNA sequences are fundamental to the understanding of genomic processes, from the characterization of regulatory regions to the impact of individual variants in their [[haplotypic context]].
+Beyond protein sequences, the dependency patterns embedded in DNA sequences are fundamental to the understanding of genomic processes, from the characterization of regulatory regions to the impact of individual variants in their [[haplotypic context 1]].

 Large foundation models trained on sequences of nucleotides appear to be the natural choice to seize the opportunity in genomics research, with attempts to explore different angles recently proposed [18, 19, 19, 20].